Fedict/eid-mw/sdk/Examples/CS/readme.txt

 sample requirements

-In order to build the SDK C# samples, following software needs to be installed:
+In order to build the SDK C# samples, the following software needs to be installed:

 1) development environment:
 Microsoft Visual Studio 2010 express project files are present in the sdk.